 For the latest Gerbil, you can clone the repository:

-$ git clone https://github.com/vyzo/gerbil.git
+$ git clone https://github.com/mighty-gerbils/gerbil.git

 libcrypto from OpenSSL; important parts of the standard

 All the other dependencies are soft.
 Most library modules with

 foreign dependencies are external packages, with the exception of

 sqlite.
 These are ubiquitous, stable and generally useful

 you can still disable them if you want for a minimal installation.